algorithm-archivists/algorithm-archive/contents/computus/computus.md

 The calculation was so complicated hat even Frederick Gauss had to try his hand at it (and failed before being corrected by one of his students).

 As an important note, because Easter depends on the lunar cycle, the date of the paschal full moon is static in the lunar calendar.
-In this way, computus is the act of mapping a lunar cycle onto the Gregorian 9solar) calendar everyone knows and loves.
+In this way, computus is the act of mapping a lunar cycle onto the Gregorian (solar) calendar everyone knows and loves.
 Because many different calendar systems have existed throughout history, there was a natural question as to *which* calendar system would be used to calculate the precise date of Easter.
 The western churches chose the Gregorian calendar and the eastern chose Julian.
 The Gregorian calendar more accurately represents the true date of the paschal full moon; however, this is one reason why western and eastern churches sometimes celebrate on different dates.